semberk/xxy/README.md

 along with the appropriate general [FEniCS citations](http://fenicsproject.org/citing).

 # Getting started #
-*  Install FEniCS by following the instructions at
+1. Install FEniCS by following the instructions at <http://fenicsproject.org/download>.
+We recommend using Docker to install FEniCS.

 # Contributing #
 We are always looking for contributions and help.
 If you have ideas, nice applications